kate-mwaura/build-systems-lab/greetings-service/docs/maven-notes.md

 ---

-## Docker Integration
+## 11 · Docker Integration

 Docker integration allows Maven applications to be packaged into lightweight, portable containers that can run consistently across different environments.
 Instead of deploying only the JAR file and manually configuring Java on every server, Docker packages both the application and its runtime environment into a single image.

 This solves one of the biggest DevOps problems:

-> “It works on my machine but fails in production.”
+> "It works on my machine but fails in production."

 Containerization ensures the same application behaves consistently regardless of where it runs — locally, in a CI/CD pipeline, on a testing server, or in a Kubernetes cluster in the cloud.
 For Java applications, Docker packages the compiled JAR, the Java runtime, environment configuration, and startup commands into a single image.
 This makes deployments faster, reproducible, and straightforward to scale.

 ---

-## Why Containerize Maven Applications
+### 11.1 Why Containerize Maven Applications

 A Maven build produces the application artifact, usually a JAR or WAR file.
 Docker takes that artifact and packages it into a runnable container image.